The RootsGuard Clean Standard™

 Microbiological testing

-Challenge testing to confirm preservation efficacy under simulated use conditions throughout the full shelf life.
+Testing to evaluate preservation efficacy under simulated use conditions throughout the product's shelf life.

 Full INCI labelling

-We refuse to use over 150 ingredients — including many marketed as safe or natural — because not all natural is good for your skin.
+We generally exclude a range of ingredients, including many marketed as safe or natural, because not all natural is good for your skin.
 Our standard is not defined only by what we exclude.
-It is defined by what every included ingredient must contribute: a documented function, a clean safety profile, and compatibility with long-term skin and body health.
+It is defined by what every included ingredient must have: a clear purpose, a safety profile we are comfortable with, and no publicly known concerns for long-term skin health.

 Skin biology